EURO GOVT-Uncertainty on Spain, ECB moves pushes Bunds higher

 * Greek euro exit worries back in focus

-LONDON, Aug 24 (Reuters) - German Bund futures rallied to their biggest weekly gains since early July on Friday, as uncertainty over euro zone plans to make Spain’s borrowing costs affordable and worries over Greece supported safe-haven assets.
+LONDON, Aug 24 (Reuters) - German Bund futures rose on Friday, as uncertainty over how euro zone policymakers will attempt to make Spain’s borrowing costs affordable supported safe-haven assets and worries over Greece kicked in.

-This week’s gains took Bunds to just above the middle of the range between July’s highs and August’s lows.
+Sizable gains this week took Bunds to just above the middle of the range between July’s highs and August’s lows.
 Some analysts said they could rise further in the near future unless Spain and the European Central Bank clarified their plans.

-Sources told Reuters on Thursday Spain was negotiating with its euro zone partners over conditions for financial aid but had not made a final decision to seek a bailout.
+Spain is negotiating with its euro zone partners over conditions for financial aid but has not made a final decision to seek a bailout, euro zone sources told Reuters on Thursday.

 Such a move may be enough to persuade the ECB to resume buying Spain’s bonds in secondary markets to lower its borrowing costs, but uncertainty remains over when that might happen and how forceful it would be.

-German Chancellor Angela Merkel reassured Greek Prime Minister Antonis Samaras she wanted his country to stay in the euro zone but gave no sign of meeting his request for more time to meet tough bailout targets.
+Greek Prime Minister Antonis Samaras is due to meet German Chancellor Angela Merkel on Friday and French President Francois Hollande on Saturday, hoping to negotiate better terms, but the reception is likely to be tough.

-“There are worries that Greece at some point will not receive (further aid)...and may be forced to leave the euro, and Spain is close to a fully-fledged bailout,” ING rate strategist Alessandro Giansanti said
+“The market is getting a bit nervous,” ING rate strategist Alessandro Giansanti said.
+“There are worries that Greece at some point will not receive (further aid)...and may be forced to leave the euro and Spain is close to a fully-fledged bailout.”

+Bund futures were last 44 ticks higher on the day at 143.94, with 10-year cash yields down 3.8 basis points at 1.337 percent, having traded in a roughly 1.2-1.6 percent range over the European summer.

 Sanjay Joshi, head of fixed income at London and Capital, which manages around $3.5 billion, said he was “constructive” on Bunds going into event-packed September as any potential sell-off was likely to be short-lived.